 There are five components to the Freedom School Model: 1) high quality literacy enrichment, 2) parent and family involvement, 3) civic engagement and social action, 4) intergenerational leadership development and health, and 5) mental health and nutrition.

-The Success In Challenges Freedom School operates for six weeks Monday-Friday from 8:00am-3:00pm during early July until mid-August.
+The Success In Challenges Freedom School operates for six weeks Monday-Friday from 8:00am-3:00pm during Mid- July to Late June to beginning of August.
 The location varies according to affordable space available.
-Recruitment of the children for the program begins mid March and ends June 30th of each year.
+Recruitment of the children for the program begins March 15th and ends June 1st of each year.

 The Integrated Reading Curriculum engages children in books and activities that celebrate a wide variety of cultures and focus on the them, “I Can Make a Difference in Myself and in My Family, Community, Country, and World with Hope, Education and Action.”
 The instructors or Servant Leader Interns (as they are called) are college students who are trained for one week by the Children’s Defense Fund (CDF) Freedom Schools Ella Baker Policy Training Institute at the University of Tennessee, Knoxville, TN.
 Servant Leader Interns use the Integrated Reading Curriculum to promote critical and analytical thinking and conflict resolution shills and to introduce children to a superb collection of books reflecting their own images.
 The afternoon activities allow children the opportunity to explore their interests in music, the arts, community service, social action and other developmental activities.
 Each child takes a book home each week during the program.

 - Each day begins with Harambee, a 30 minute self and group affirming celebration and preparation for the work ahead.
 This includes cheers and chants taught to the children by the Servant Leader Interns.

 - The children receive two nutritious meals (breakfast & lunch) and two healthy snacks each day.